-- SRAM is known to be the fastest among all the memories.
+- SRAM is known to be the fastest among all memories.

 - The power consumption of SRAM is less but when it is operated at higher frequencies, the power consumption of SRAM is compatible with DRAM.

-Function of DRAM: The function of DRAM is that it is used for program code by a computer processor in order to function.
+The function of DRAM is that it is used for programming code by a computer processor in order to function.
 It is used in our PCs (Personal Computers).

 - DRAM is used as the Main Memory inside the computer.